candremav/Data-Classes/README.md

 2. **Earthquakes:** Exploratory Data Analysis (EDA) in Python

 ## Disclaimer
-CSV files are not provided due to its size (larger than 100MB)
+CSV files not provided when its size is larger than 100MB.